BeNsAeI/ShaderProject/README.md

 The format is as follows:
 - Each shader will get its own folder
 - Folders naming convention is: "A descrptiv name"-"Type of the shader"-"Version of GLSL needed"-"Author"-"Date: MM-DD-YYYY"
-- each folder contains 1 shader, 1 GLIB file, 4 screenshots (figures), 1 description
+- each folder contains 1-5 shader, 1 GLIB file,1-10 screenshots (figures), 1 description
 - Shaders could be of types:
 -- Vertex
 -- Geometry